TejasNair9977/PGBC_Sim/README.md

 Contributors:-Tejas Nair,Kartik Nambiar

 # Instructions
-Make sure to change log_collector to "on", log_statement to "all", log_destination to "jsonlog"
+Make sure to change log_collector to "on", log_statement to "all", log_destination to "jsonlog" in PostgreSQL's config